 How big a screen size do you need?
 Plasma TVs come in fewer screen sizes than LCD sets.
 Although more screen sizes are available than before, the smallest current plasma TVs are 42 inches, while the biggest ones sold to consumers are 65 inches.
 LCD and LED TVs, on the other hand, can range from just a few inches to 90 inches in size.
-For home theaters, LCD TVs with screen sizes from 32 inches to 65 inches are most popular.

-How big of a screen do you really want?
+How big a screen do you really want?
 Because plasma HDTVs have much higher resolution than conventional TVs, you can sit closer than you formerly could.
 That means you can get away with a bigger screen in a smaller room.
 Even so, a very big screen could look great in a showroom but overpower a living room or family room.
 A lot of websites offer advice on screen size.
 THX provides some suggestions, as does Audioholics.com.

 Are you concerned about energy efficiency?
-Plasma TVs are more energy-efficient than they used to be, but they still trail LCD TVs by a wide margin.
+Plasma TVs are more energy efficient than they used to be, but they still trail LCD TVs by a wide margin.
 Despite improvements in the latest generation of plasma sets, LCD televisions are typically far more efficient to operate.
 In most cases, only the smallest plasma TV screen sizes in a given series are Energy Star qualified.

 Should you be worried about burn-in?
 Caused by damaged pixels that leave a permanent ghost of a static image on the screen, burn-in was a problem with early plasma models.
 However, new technology reduces this risk, and experts generally say burn-in is no longer a concern with most sets.
 LCD TVs have no burn-in risk, although temporary image retention is a similar but less severe problem.
 In this case, a static scene leaves behind an annoying ghost that takes several minutes or more to completely disappear.
 Most plasma TVs include anti-image-retention features to get rid of temporary image shadows more quickly.
 Reports say that temporary image retention seems to decrease as a plasma display ages.

 What about the warranty?
 Check the manufacturer's policy before buying online; some have strict policies regarding authorized dealers.
-In those cases, if you buy your plasma TV from an unauthorized dealer, you'll probably violate the terms of the manufacturer warranty, although the retailer might offer a substitute.
+In those cases, if you buy your plasma TV from an unauthorized dealer, you'll probably violate the terms of the manufacturer's warranty, although the retailer might offer a substitute.
 While there can be a substantial difference in price between authorized and unauthorized dealers, if you plan to buy from the latter, be sure to calculate your threshold for risk on such a large purchase and ask the dealer about warranty coverage.